vallurumk/sheffield-bioinformatics-core.github.io/training/nanopore-sequencing-2019-09-19.md

 # N.B.
 This is a "Hands-On" course where you will perform the sequencing!!

+# N.B.
+Contact us if you would like to bring your own microbiome DNA sample to sequence!

 ## Booking

 This is a hands-on course with Oxford Nanopore technology, therefore the fee for this course reflects reagent costs.